Concerning the first Federal statutes in the United States on the subject of

 20th and 21st centuries, bankruptcy laws were often short-lived or

-ation.
+required renewal to prevent their expiration.
 The Farm Credit Act, the Frazier-Lemke Act and

 other legislation of the Depression Era were intentionally passed as